Rishabbh-Sahu/semantic_lookalike_transformers/README.md

 This repo enable us to find look alike sentences leveraging sent2vec concept.

 #### How it works:
-To generate sent2vec, I've used transformer based model (BERT in this scenario).
+Most of the pre-trained language models learn a lot of common lanugage understanding that exists in the corpora.
+This way, sub-words embeddings would align themselves to learn semantics based on the given context in the sentence.
+An extension to this is to generate sent2vec, I've used transformer based model (BERT in this scenario).

 #### Getting started
 - create virtual environment